Safer Somerset Business Partnership

 Safer Somerset Business Partnership Overview

 Safer Somerset Business Partnership (SSBP) is a Council led crime reduction partnership that will help you combat crime and Anti-Social Behaviour (ASB) in your community.
 All members will be exposed to crime and ASB and have either been a victim of crime or are likely to be a victim of crime.
-With the endorsement of Avon and Somerset Constabulary the Local Authority is now taking positive action and have formed the Safer Somerset Business Partnership or SSBP for short.
+With the endorsement of Avon and Somerset Constabulary the Local Authority is now taking positive action and have formed the Safer Somerset Business Partnership (SSBP).

 SSBP will provide Public area CCTV, Radio Link and the DISC database, in order to share intelligence, manage banning schemes efficiently, enhance security awareness, increase engagement levels, communicate with members and provide a link to Police and other DISC users.
 At the same time reducing administration tasks and costs.
 This will deter and prevent crimes like shoplifting, theft, violence and disorder to create safer shopping and business environments for both the day and night-time economies.